garritfra/darktheme.club/README.md

 1. It must be an actual site that contains a reasonable amount of information, not just a couple of links on a page ([more info here](https://512kb.club/#lightweight-notice)).
 2. Your total UNCOMPRESSED web resources must not exceed 512KB.

-## How to create a PR to add your site to the 512KB Club
+## How to create a PR to add your site to the Darktheme Club

 1. Fork this repository.
 2. Get the **UNCOMPRESSED** size of your website's homepage.